proxmox/proxmox-backup/docs/tape-backup.rst

 Retention policy:
   3 weeks

-The second pool configured yearly allocation that does not expire:
+The second pool configured with yearly allocation that does not expire:

 Allocation policy:
   yearly